haripkd/mftserver/README.md

 ```

-### Steps to clone the repository and buld the source
+### Steps to clone the repository and build the source
 ```

 Clone the repository from - https://github.com/jscape/mftserver.git after Clone the directory mftserver will contain folder structure as below;